butrejp/butrelinux/current work/enable-extras.md

 for the current implementation see files/system/usr/bin/enable-extras
+NOTE: there are some packages duplicated from the host.  these will eventually be removed from the host environment and live in extras.  most notable example is firefox.
+I figure some people might want a different web browser.